What do teachers plan and do on the first day of school?

 I distinctly remember my first day as a teacher, I planned enough to last the whole first week and was a bundle of nerves that morning.
 The first day of school for teachers can be a stressful one!
 Every year after, meeting my new class and getting through that first day was exhausting and liberating all at the same time.
 The nerves were always there, but I began to feel somewhat comfortable with how the first day would run.

-So here is a snapshot of my top ten things that you can organise and do on the first day of school….. as a teacher!
+So, here is a snapshot of my top ten things that may help you when getting organised for the first day of school… as a teacher!

 I always made sure that the note explained that parents were most welcome to come in and help settle their children.
 However, it also gave the parents the opportunity to leave once their child was settled at their own desk.

 It doesn’t need to be fancy, a handwritten note on butcher’s paper is perfectly fine!
 I used bullet points to make it simple and clearly outlined what would happen when the door opened for the day.

 As students entered the room, I would welcome them and help them find their name tag.
 This greeting ensured that the parents knew who the teacher for their child was straight away and the students felt welcomed.

 My students were then kept busy with their parents sorting out their school supplies and finding their own desk.
 Having prepared desk plates for each student helped to make this a smooth process.